 Collaborative Student Plan: An individualized student plan created by the student, teacher, parent/guardian, counselor, and/or administration to address multiple missing skills or unwanted behaviors that are hindering the student from being successful in the classroom.
 This plan may consist of multiple interventions or support strategies.

-Contraband: Drugs, weapons, alcohol, and/or other materials deemed illegal or unauthorized under Missouri or Federal law, Board policy, or the discipline handbook.
+Contraband: Drugs, weapons, alcohol, and/or other materials deemed illegal or eighty (180) days.
+The School Board is the only governing body that may expel a student.